YonghuiDong/Miso_example/README.md

 (3) **Efficient**:

-(4) **User-friendly**: Three different outputs are provided. (i): a full data table list, which includes a full list of isotopologues; (ii) a reduced data table list, in which only the base peaks of each isotopologues are included; (iii) the interactive plot, which allows the user to visually check the result.
+(4) **User-friendly**: Easy to use.
+Three different outputs are provided. (i): a full data table list, which includes a full list of isotopologues; (ii) a reduced data table list, in which only the base peaks of each isotopologues are included; (iii) the interactive plot, which allows the user to visually check the result.

 ## 2. Experiment Design